high oxalate foods list

 • Lots of fluid! (at least 3 liters per day)

-Here is an example low oxalate meal plan.
-You can also read more about a healthy kidney stone diet from Dr. Fred Coe, a colleague of mine at the University of Chicago.
+You can read more about a healthy kidney stone diet from Dr. Fred Coe, a colleague of mine at the University of Chicago.
 However, always remember to work with your dietitian or doctor who knows your medical history and lab values to figure out what diet is best for you!

 Happy Eating!